 One downside of living in Lobelville, however, is that residents on average have to contend with a long commute, spending on average 32.25 minutes every day commuting to work.

-Being a small city, Lobelville does not have a public transit system used by locals to get to and from work.
+Lobelville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Lobelville in 2022 was $25,430, which is lower middle income relative to Tennessee and the nation.
 This equates to an annual income of $101,720 for a family of four.
 However, Lobelville contains both very wealthy and poor people as well.